sawyerwatts/docker-compose-lab/README.md

        - TODO: maybe also use an env var to opt-out of requiring a dependency to be required?
        - alt: only start the service if the port isn't used
     3. override the include paths to ensure drift is caught b/w local and remote
-- add healthchecks per TODOs in idcarapi's compose
-- prob want a base services file with pgamin n stuff
-- build `IdCardJob` and verify everything works as expected
 - doc that debugging any upstream service is v hard, at least if you don't like needing to reinstall your IDE constantly into every dev container, and then also having to figure out how to get ides to play nice with compose and dev containers.